bplmaps/lmec-main-site/content/education/k12/professional-development.md

 Register at: [https://membership.digitalcommonwealth.org/event-4863384](https://membership.digitalcommonwealth.org/event-4863384 "https://membership.digitalcommonwealth.org/event-4863384")

 [**Explore the primary source sets “Activism in Boston Over Time”**](https://www.digitalcommonwealth.org/for_educators/primary_source_sets/activism_in_boston_over_time)

+### Small Bites 2022-2023 Environmental Justice and Activism: Resource Sharing

+#### Tuesday, October 25, 2022, 3:30-4:30 pm

+The Leventhal Map & Education Center and the Tsongas Industrial History Center co-present a follow-up to their July teacher workshop focused around teaching environmental justice and activism with case studies from eastern Massachusetts – past and present.
+In this one-hour session, we will share resources, key lessons, and ideas for teaching this broad topic at a local level.

 ### Empowering Maptivists: Using Maps & Data to Examine Social Issues in the Humanities Classroom